ipfabric/docs/docs/IP_Fabric_GUI/tips/navigate_in_tables.md

 interface `Et7/2`, plus all devices with hostname `L43SD73` with interface `Et13/0`.

-### Using The Standard Metric Notation On Filtering
+### Using the Standard Metric Notation on Filtering

 Trying to filter the values in the number columns using `Simple Filtering` or in the `Advanced Filters`, you can type not only numbers to filter, but some measure prefixes (like `10 k`, `15M`, etc.):